ordercloud-api/headstart/README.md

 ### Sitecore Send

 Sitecore Send is a platform for sending automated email campaigns.
 It is integrated into the storefront in order to capture events like view product, add to cart and purchase.
-This data can provide intelligence for abandonded cart emails, user segmentation for personalized marketing and user-history-based product recomendations.
+This data can provide intelligence for abandoned cart emails, user segmentation for personalized marketing and user-history-based product recommendations.

 Usage is optional and controlled with the buyer setting `useSitecoreSend`.
 To connect Sitecore Send [get a website ID](https://doc.sitecore.com/send/en/users/sitecore-send/enable-website-tracking.html) and add it to buyer settings.